Flensburg Government: Allied perspectives

-Final dissolution of the Flensburg Government
+Termination and arrest of the Flensburg Government

-On 12 May, American Major General Lowell W. Rooks and his British deputy, Brigadier E. J. Foord, arrived in Flensburg and established their quarters in the passenger ship Patria, docked in Flensburg harbour, displacing the administrative offices of the Flensburg government that had been housed there.
+On 12 May, US Major General Lowell Ward Rooks and his British deputy, Brigadier E. J. Foord, arrived in Flensburg and established their quarters in the passenger ship Patria, docked in Flensburg harbour, displacing the administrative offices of the Flensburg government that had been housed there.
 Their mission was to liaise with the Dönitz "acting government" (as it was then referred to by the SHAEF) and to impose the will of the victorious Allied Powers on the OKW.
-On 13 May, the British authorities arrested Keitel for war crimes.
+On 13 May, the British authorities ordered Dönitz to arrest Keitel for war crimes.
 Dönitz appointed Jodl as his replacement.

-Although the liaison mission arranged meetings with members of the Flensburg government, these only confirmed that neither Dönitz nor his ministers had been able to establish any degree of civil authority.
-Churchill withdrew his protection once it became clear that the Soviet High Command would otherwise have to be represented in the liaison mission.
-On 21 May the SHAEF acceded to Soviet proposals that the Flensburg Government be dissolved and its members arrested as POWs.
-This was carried out on 23 May.
-On that day, a British officer went to Dönitz's headquarters and asked to speak to the members of the government.
-Dönitz, Friedeburg and Jodl were then taken aboard the Patria, where Rooks informed them of the dissolution of the government; placing them under arrest, and ordered that they be stripped and searched for concealed phials of poison.
+Dönitz thought that the meeting recognized him as head of state of Germany.
+Rooks and SHAEF were actually puzzled over what to do with the Nazi remnant, although it is possible that Rooks had orders to examine the Flensburg government as a tool of governance for the Allies.
+Regardless, on 15 May he described to Smith that it was a "rapidly decaying concern" and recommended dissolving OKW.
+On 17 May Rooks, Foord, and Ambassador Robert D. Murphy recommended immediately dissolving "the so-called acting government".
+On 19 May SHAEF, with Soviet approval, ordered the arrest of the Flensburg government.

+The operation to terminate the government was dubbed Operation Blackout and began at 10:00 am on the 23 May.
+It was carried out by British troops of the Cheshire Regiment and the Herefordshire Regiment, supported by tanks of the 15th/19th Hussars.
+Government buildings in Felnsbough and Glücksburg Castle were occupied while two Royal Navy destroyers, Zodiac and Zealous were deployed in Flensburg Fjord to ensure no members of the government escaped by sea.
+By 11:30 am, 5000 German prisoners had been taken.